sky-joker/sample_assert_collection/README.md

         state: tcp
 ```

-The following is the file check example playbook.
+The following is the directory check example playbook.

 ```yaml
 ---